About AASA | Executive Team

 Airlink is a regional feeder airline whose core business centers on smaller community destinations.
 Airlink is a network airline and a component of a large branded and franchised (SAA) composite airline network system.
 Airlink employs over 1,500 staff and flies to more than 40 smaller community destinations throughout SADC.
 Airlink carries more than 1600,000 passengers annually on over 55,000 flights using a fleet of 55 aircraft.
 Airlink is privately owned and is responsibly profitable.

 Rodger is a past Chairman of the AASA.

 Nic Vlok | AASA Executive Committee

-Before pursuing a consulting career Vlok was Director of Airline Operations, Service Delivery Director and Technical and Information Technology Director at Comair Limited.
+Before pursuing a consulting career Nic was Director of Airline Operations, Service Delivery Director, and Technical and Information Technology Director at Comair Limited.
 In these roles he implemented a British Airways franchise, managed significant route and capacity expansion, and project managed the introduction of a successful low cost airline with web-based distribution.

-Prior to Vlok's tenure with Comair Limited Vlok was a Senior General Manager with SAA.
+Prior to Nic's tenure with Comair Limited he was a Senior General Manager with South African Airways (SAA).
 During this phase of his career he served in a number of management positions in technical, finance and marketing.
-He project managed the SAA part of the transition to Transnet (Pty) Ltd and led a privatization task team.
+He project managed the SAA part of the transition to Transnet (Pty) Ltd and led a privatisation task team.
 During the latter part of his career with SAA he implemented a passenger marketing strategy that repositioned the airline in response to the deregulation of the domestic and international aviation markets in South Africa.